tryggos16/kest2_windows_verkefni/README.md

 # Lab – Finalize Windows Installation

 Reflection Question
-After finalizing the Windows installation, what else can you do to improve your experience?
+**After finalizing the Windows installation, what else can you do to improve your experience?**
+Answer: check for any updates